 Locals simply call it “the City” because no other metropolis can compare.
 As a St. John’s student, you become a New Yorker.

 St. John’s students are conscious of the world around them and develop vital leadership skills in a culturally rich environment.
-We encourage you to embrace the diversity found on campus, in New York City and in cities across the globe.
+We encourage all students to embrace the diversity found on campus, in New York City, and in cities around the world.
 We also offer financial aid to qualified students to help meet the cost of studying abroad.